tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 #### Not working

 - Logs show hardware inverter errors
+- Read Firmware information of inverter
+- Support for 6T invertes not done yet.

+### Network setup as gateway

+If you like to disconnect the inverter from the internet without blocking connections on the router (so they don't do any crazy updates like seen lately).
+It is possible to set OpenDTU in continuous AP mode by setting time on the network page to zero and connecting your inverters directly to the OpenDTU AP.
+Please change the password therefor to something more complex.
+Then on the network settings for the inverters, the MAC address can be used for connection.
+The DTU will resolve them to the correct IP address.
+The connected device can be found on the network Info page of the DTU.

+### Start Time

+With this feature, it is possible to use OpenDTU in places with no active internet connection.
+OpenDTU will only fetch data from inverters if the time is set correctly.
+So on a restart or power loss, it won't work until someone manually sets the time.
+With this feature, a default time can be set on the NTP settings page on which the inverter will start.
+The date will obviously not be correct, but at least the DTU shows some data.

 ### Rest push service

-I have implemented an application that monitors solar systems on a server with graphs, statistics and all the cool stuff!
+I have implemented an application that monitors solar systems on a server with graphs, statistics and all the cool stuff.
+OpenDTU is not capable due to the esp limitations.

-For getting data on this application this fork has a new feature that sends the current inverter data via rest to the application.
+For getting data on this application, this fork has a new feature that sends the current inverter data via rest to the application.

-If you are interested in the application or the rest definition for your own application check out the [project](https://github.com/tost11/solar-monitoring).
+If you are interested in the application or the Rest definition for your own application check out the [project](https://github.com/tost11/solar-monitoring).

+### Servo Engine

+With this feature, it is possible to add a servo engine to the esp.
+It can be configured by pin mapping and hardware settings.
+Using input 0 zero will result in using the full load of the invertery every other number selects the index of the inputs.

-### Builds
+## Builds

 Check out precompiled builds for dev32 board [here](builds)

+## Further docuementation

+Fore some more detailed Documentation in German check out this [page](https://itgrufti.de/solar/).

+# OpenDTU original README

 ## !!
 IMPORTANT UPGRADE NOTES !!